BioSchemas/bioschemas-nutch-indexer/README.md

 ## Setting up the development environment

-In order to build Apache Nutch with the plugin you will [Apache Ant](http://ant.apache.org/).
+In order to build Apache Nutch with the plugin you will need [Apache Ant](http://ant.apache.org/).

 1. Download the apache-nutch-1.13-src.tar.gz file from [here](http://www.apache.org/dyn/closer.cgi/nutch/)
 2. Extract the content to your favorite location (NUTCH\_SRC\_HOME)